 The problem with this one is that it is usually has a round crew neckline with short sleeves, which highlights the fact that I have a roundish puffy face.
-A round high neckline such as a turtleneck or a crewneck is the absolute worst choice I could make.
 A tee-shirt with a short sleeve cannot be layered because those sleeves will show through and cause lumps under the sleeves of what you wear over the tee.
 A better choice for me would be a low scoop neck tank in a sleek fabric that stands away from my body rather than clinging to it.
 Chico’s Microfiber Contemporary Tanks serve me well all year round.
-Unlike slub cotton or ribbed knits which are thinner and cling to everything on the way down, these have a heft to them and skim rather than cling to every dimple and roll.
+Unlike slub cotton or ribbed knits, which are thinner and cling to everything on the way down, these have a heft to them and skim rather than cling to every dimple and roll.
 I go up a size in tank tops and button-front shirts to avoid pulling across the bust.
 The sleeves and armholes may be too long or too big, but I usually roll up sleeves a few times, and I never take my jacket off when wearing a tank.

 2. A white button-front shirt.

 A collared shirt is also not my best choice.
 Unless I leave several top buttons open, I am closing up the neckline and creating a roundish effect.
-The problem with leaving a few buttons open is that my ample bust is more than likely going to pop a few more of those buttons open.
-Which means I might be striding confidently through the airport terminal with my blouse open to mid-torso without realizing it.
+The problem with leaving a few buttons open is that my ample bust is more than likely to pop a few more of those buttons open.
+This means I might be striding confidently through the airport terminal with my blouse open to mid-torso without realizing it.
 (Yes, that happened!)
 A better option would be the white tank top mentioned above under the white shirt and leave it mostly open and turn up the sleeves.

 3. A tan trench coat.